Skip to main content

 • Feed your child following Canada’s Food Guide.
 Offer 3 meals and 2 to 3 snacks per day.

-• If your child is following a vegetarian diet, get advice to be sure that it is nutritionally complete.
+• If your child is following a vegetarian, vegan, or alternative diet, get expert advice to be sure that it is nutritionally complete.

 • Avoid sweetened liquids or fruit juices as they can cause tooth decay, problems with weight gain or diarrhea, and can take the place of healthy foods.
 Encourage water.